miohtama/stakewise-oracle-docker-compose/README.md

 ### Setting up Telegram

+Telegram group chat with an oracle specific bot is used to receive notifications on low balance and other errors.

 You need a bot id and and a chat id.
 You can get there from Telegram [botfather](https://core.telegram.org/bots).

 * Create a bot - you get `NOTIFIERS_TELEGRAM_TOKEN`